You're new to RVing, right? If so, how could you know right from wrong?

 The Real Truth About Using A Treatment

-Ok, so the 'eliminating odors' aspect of a black tank treatment is legit.
+Ok, so the 'RV holding tank odor control' aspect of a black tank treatment is legit.
 However, if you already have your RV, have you tried NOT using it?

 If it's not blazing hot outside, chances are you won't even need to use a treatment.
 I haven't used any treatment for... well, for about 4.5 years straight when I was full-time RVing.

 I stopped using it and had no problems...
 UNTIL I went to help my mom in Florida.
 And the heat... yes, if you are RVing where it gets scorching, you will likely struggle with odors without a treatment.

 THEN you should probably just consistently use something down your toilet.
-Happy Camper Holding Treatment is an excellent product for this.
+Happy Campers holding tank treatment is an excellent product for this.

-7. "It's OK To Travel With Your Propane On
+7. "It's OK To Travel With Your Propane On"